JacekNiedzielski/DogBreeds_Classifier/README.md

 ## Data Exploration and Data Visualisation

 The data exploration and visualisation steps are presented in detail in `dog_app.ipynb` (ipywidgets library required!).
 However I would like to emphasize it here once more, that the data used for building the CNN models from scratch is imbalanced.
 Bigger problem is however low amount of data.
-Below the summary:
+Below the summary:<br>
 ![image](https://user-images.githubusercontent.com/64994740/152435343-83554706-6901-4189-ba1d-638c58a2f86c.png)

 It means only around 62 photos per breed.
 Taking into consideration the fact, that some breeds are very simillar to each other, low accuracy shouldn't be a surprise.
 On the other hand the Resnet50 model is trained on millions of different images from imagenet.
 This is one for the reasons why it performs much better.